benkuly/trixnity/website/docs/client/usage.md

 ![Timeline](../assets/timeline.png)

-You can always get the last known `TimelineEvent` of a room with `matrixClient.room.getLastTimelineEvents(...)`.
+You can always get the last known `TimelineEvent` of a room with `matrixClient.room.getLastTimelineEvent(...)`.

 The following example will always print the last 20 events of a room.
 Note, that this doesn't have to be the best way to compose a timeline.
 It is just a nice